Fykqnt/resume/resume.md

 - **Software Development**
   - Over 3 years of experience in infrastructure, frontend, and backend development.
-  - Proficient in mobile development (Flutter), AI (Python, Tensorflow), and data analysis.
+  - Proficient in mobile development, AI (Python, Tensorflow), and data analysis.
   - Experience in leading Software development teams.
   - Experience in building marketing consultancy using computer vision applications, and personalized recommendation systems.